Puerto Casado: History and tourism

 With the sale of public lands in the late nineteenth century was established company Carlos Casado Ltda., which acquired in 1886 over 3000 sqmi, was devoted to logging and production of tannin.
 Tannin is a substance extracted from the "quebracho" tree, used for tanning hides.
 The son of the founder, José Casado, arrived in 1929 to manage the site, lived on site until 1945.

 During the Chaco War, the facilities were used as workshops for all kinds of machinery, armaments, especially motor vehicles, before being sent into battle.
 It also was used as river port and military post.

 In 1931 the Command Infantry Division was installed at the port, José Félix Estigarribia accepted the post of Commander that he proposed the then president Joseph P. Guggiari since late July, 1931 Estigarribia was already installed there.
 When the new commander settled in the place, the owner of the factory provided him with a house, called "La Chaqueña", a large and comfortable residence located in the city centre.

 Emiliano R. Fernandez, popular poet and musician, often called the "northern poet," to 1923 was in Puerto Casado, where he performed several tasks.
 Often his works are signed as having been written in Alto Paraguay.

-As for handicrafts, in the early 80's a former worker of the company had the idea of making a guampa (mate cup) for his own use from pieces of the stainless steel that was used to store tannin.
+As for handicrafts, in the early 1980s a former worker of the company had the idea of making a guampa (mate cup) for his own use from pieces of the stainless steel that was used to store tannin.
 The idea was warmly accepted and began to receive orders and the manufacturer improved technology and creating new models of guampa for drinking mate and terere.
 Today these are manufactured in various designs on special orders for gifts or as souvenirs of Puerto Casado.

 In the Paraguay and Apa Rivers and in the many streams in the area, an important tourist activity is fishing.